egbecheva/country_quiz/README.md

 - Webpack

 ## Features
-A country quiz app using an API.
-User stories covered:
-- I can see at least 2 types of questions: a city is the capital of.. or a flag belong to country..
-- I can see select an answer
-- I can see if my answer is correct or incorrect
-- When I answer correctly, I can move on to the next question
-- When I answer incorrectly, I can see my results and try again
-- I can try again
+This project is a country quiz web application that utilizes a RESTful API to retrieve and display questions.
+The application features two types of questions: identifying the capital city of a country and matching a flag to its corresponding country.

+Users are able to select their answer and receive immediate feedback on whether their answer is correct or incorrect.
+Upon answering correctly, users are able to progress to the next question.
+Incorrect answers are shown as well as the correct ones and the app prompts users to go to the next question, without allowing them to answer the same question again.

+The application also shows the count of the correct answers at the end of the quiz and includes the ability for users to retry the latter.
+The user interface is intuitive and user-friendly.
+This project demonstrates knowledge in web development, RESTful API integration, and understanding of user experience.

+Technologies used in the development of this project include React, RESTful API, JavaScript, and HTML/CSS, Webpack & Babel.

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->